Table of Contents

 - Topical Dermatological

-In Fiscal Year 2019 (FY2019), FDA awarded 14 new research contracts and 3 grants for innovative research projects on generic drugs.
-FDA also utilized its laboratories and in silico resources to conduct more than 50 GDUFA Science and Research projects.
-These research projects follow the FY2019 science priorities, which fall into the following categories:
+In Fiscal Year (FY) 2020, FDA awarded 11 new research contracts and 5 new grants (not including supplements to existing projects) for innovative extramural research projects relevant to generic drugs.
+FDA also utilized its laboratories and computer systems to conduct more than 50 intramural GDUFA Science and Research projects focused on best using our resources to improve generic drug development and regulatory assessment.
+These research projects follow the FY 2020 science and research priority initiatives, which fall into the following categories:

 - Complex active ingredients, formulations, or dosage forms

 - Complex routes of delivery

 - Tools and methodologies for bioequivalence and therapeutic equivalence evaluation

 GDUFA-funded research provides data supporting the assessment and approval of multiple Abbreviated New Drug Applications (ANDAs) for generic drug products.
 Laboratory research into advanced analytical technologies and in vitro approaches supported the approvals of first generics for certain complex drug products and equally important, multiple generics of some complex drug products.

 Complex drug products are a diverse group of drug products including those with complex active ingredients, dosage forms/formulations, routes of delivery, drug-device combinations, and other complexities.
 These products are often harder to develop, which means that many face less competition, and therefore can be more expensive and less accessible to the patients who need them.